xinfli/AksTraining/XL_ASAD_AKS_TODO.md

 install a cluster with another networking service other than Kubenet

-install k8s cluster using ARM
+(DONE)install k8s cluster using ARM

 k8s verticle and horizontal scaling